kitao/divsugar/docs/Matrix.md

 This method is chainable.

 ### `(DivSugar.Matrix) rotate(rotateX, rotateY, rotateZ)`
-Rotates this matrix the specified degrees.
+Rotates this matrix the specified angles in degrees.
 This method is chainable.

 ### `(DivSugar.Matrix) scale(scaleX, scaleY, scaleZ)`